Moving in and out of Essex

 Essex has 6 weeks from when they become aware the family has moved to notify the parent or young person that the EHC plan has been transferred and when it is going to be reviewed.

 When adopting an EHC plan from a previous authority, Essex will try and match the provision as closely as possible.
 However, it is not always possible to match it exactly as schools and school places vary from authority to authority.
-The Statutory Assessment officer will discuss the options in Essex with the family.
+The options in Essex will be discussed with you.

 In terms of health needs, if a family moves into Essex, the first step they can take is to register with an Essex GP, as this will be the first step in accessing most health services in the county.